SLOW COOKER CHICKEN BURRITO FILLING — Chicken, rice, black beans and corn come together in this hearty slow cooker burrito filling!

 This is one of the easiest dinner recipes in my repertoire.
 Even better, it makes enough to feed us for two days, and the leftovers also make great lunches for my college student.

-Chicken, rice, black beans and corn come together in this hearty slow cooker burrito filling that the whole family will love!
+Chicken, rice, black beans and corn come together in this hearty slow cooker burrito filling!

 - 1-2 cans (15 oz.) black or pinto beans (or one of each), drained